 An introduction to Health Savings Accounts (HSAs)

-I think most would agree with me that 2020 has been one of the craziest years the world as a whole has experienced, at least in recent decades.
-In just 10 short months we have dealt with natural disasters, a global virus outbreak, extreme economic declines and increases, riots and outcries for social justice reform, and more—and to top it all off, it is an election year.
+I think most would agree with me that 2020 and 2021 have been some of the craziest years we’ve experienced.
+We’ve dealt with natural disasters, a global pandemic, extreme economic declines and increases, riots and outcries for social justice reform, and more—and to top it all off, an unprecedented election.

 Personally, this year has made, or rather allowed me, to re-evaluate how I think about and approach many social and economic issues—one in particular that always seems to be a hot topic is healthcare.